 This document offers broad guidance to support scenario-based planning.
-Supplemental guidance and tools will be updated and released by MDH and MDE as more is learned from experiences in Minnesota and as directed by the CDC.
+MDE will convene workgroups from across Minnesota's pre-k and K-12 school systems to develop operational strategies based on the scenarios and core guidance outlined in this document.
+Supplemental guidance and tools will be released on topics including special education, 1:1 service provision/school health services, contact tracing, health screening, etc. MDH and MDE will update strategies and guidance as we learn more from experiences in Minnesota and as directed by the CDC.